MultiMUD/clojure-lanterna/docs/4-reference.markdown

 `kind` is a [console constant](#consoles) describing the type of terminal you want.
 If unspecified it defaults to `:auto`.

-Options can contain one or more of the following mappings:
+The `options` map can contain any of the following mappings:

 * `:cols` - Width of the desired terminal in characters (default `80`).
 * `:rows` - Height of the desired terminal in characters (default `24`).